raghavagps/mutation_bench/README.md

 Classification_MUTECT2_VCF_test_run.csv		: This is example output for classification results.

-Regression_MUTECT2_VCF_test_run.csv		: This is example output for performanc of regression modelss.
+Regression_MUTECT2_VCF_test_run.csv		: This is example output for performanc of regression models.

+LR_Mutect2_VCF_Classification.pkl		: This is the pickle file for best classification model trained on top10 genes.

+ENT_Mutect2_VCF_Regression.pkl			: This is the pickle file for best regression model trained on top10 genes.